Doctor of Philosophy in Nursing

 Course Requirements

-The PhD program is offered through a combination of formats, including:
+The Ph.D. program is offered through a combination of formats, including:

 - Three required on-campus, one-week summer intensives at the University of Kansas Medical Center in Kansas City, Kansas